jatinchowdhury18/ChowTunes/README.md

 some "low-hanging" improvements to be had.

 - [ ] Make it look (a lot) nicer
-- [ ] Listen to keypresses (even when minimized/out of focus): play/pause, next/previous song, etc (currently Windows only)
 - [ ] Allow the user to select their own audio device (currently we're just using the default)
 - [ ] Effects
   - [ ] Equalizer